Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 *Chatting with the agent*

-## Setting up Your Middle-Tier Application
+## Setting Up Your Middle-Tier Application

 In the SDK sample, the *Sample_AspNetCore_ProtobufNet* is a concise example of the key parts that you are likely to have in your project.